sonjay97/Nik3/README.md

 Ever wondered what the frontend of a Nike app would look like?
 Me neither.
 Check it out here anyway under the 'ui' branch.
 Uses React Native and Redux.

 ## NikeBackend
 Ever wondered what the backend logic of the Nike app looks like?
-Now you do.
+Me neither.
 Check it out under the 'main' branch.
 Features API logic made with Node.JS that interfaces with MongoDB.